Sufficient dimension reduction for regression with metric space-valued responses: Ensemble estimates of the central space

-\end{definition} Part (a) of (\ref{ensemble}) is called the central mean space (CMS) ensemble while (b) is referred to as the central space (CS) ensemble.
-We denote either the CMS or CS ensemble for $\psi \in \xi$ as $\mS(\xi)$.
+Part (a) of Definition \ref{def_ensemble} is called the central mean space (CMS) ensemble while (b) is referred to as the central space (CS) ensemble.
+We will denote either the CMS or CS ensemble for $\psi \in \xi$ as $\mS(\xi)$.

-The next Lemma is a modification of the results in \cite{yin2011sufficient}.
-We note that for the CMS based on first-order methods such as OLS, we only require the first moment of the class of functions of $Y^s$ to exist.
-However, to accommodate other methods for estimating the central space, we require the class of functions of $Y^s$ to be square integrable, which indirectly satisfies that the first moment of the functions exists.